Graduate General Information

 Students may enroll in classes late, generally one week.
 A late enrollment fee is assessed in addition to the standard fees.

-The automated degree audit system allows the student to view an audit of course work taken toward a degree at any time.
-This program can be accessed via goNSU.
-The audit will guide you through the program by listing the course work you will need to take in order to complete your degree.
+The DARS system allows the student to view an audit of course work taken toward a degree at anytime.
+DARS can be accessed from the NSU homepage under MY NSU link. .
+DARS will guide you through the program by listing the course work you will need to take in order to complete the program.

 Application for Masters Degree

 Degrees are conferred at the close of the summer, fall and spring semesters.
 Candidates for a degree must file an Application for Masters Degree.
-The degree application form may be picked up in the Graduate College Office in Tahlequah, at the NSU campuses at Broken Arrow and Muskogee or downloaded from the website.
 The application fee is $40.
-The application must be submitted by March 1 for summer, July 1 for fall and January 1 for spring.
+The degree application form may be picked up in the Graduate College Office in Tahlequah,at the NSU campuses at Broken Arrow and Muskogee or downloaded from the website.
+The application must be submitted by March 1 for summer, October 1 for fall and February 1 for spring.

 All degree programs require a learning experience beyond the specified minimum hours of course work.
 This learning experience is a culminating activity termed a Capstone Experience.
 The Capstone encourages the use of skills learned and knowledge gained to demonstrate competency in one or more areas of the degree discipline.
 Since Capstone Experience options differ with each program, see the specific degree program for the options, guidelines, and deadlines for completing the Capstone.
 Capstone Experiences include: